IBM/cloud-native-starter/reactive/documentation/OpenShift4.md

 ## Reactive Java Microservices on OpenShift 4

-This documentation has been developed/tested on CRC (CodeReady Containers).
+This documentation has been tested on CRC (CodeReady Containers) Version 1.7 which includes OpenShift 4.3.1, and on Red Hat OpenShift 4.3 on IBM Cloud (currently in Beta).

+---

 ### 1. Create an OpenShift 4 cluster

-Start with these 2 documents to create and get access to an OpenShift 4 environment, but make sure to come back here!
+Start with these 2 documents to create and get access to an OpenShift 4 environment, but make sure to come back here.
+Do not follow the links at the end of these instructions ("Continue with ...")!

 1. [Get access to an OpenShift cluster](../../documentation/OS4Cluster.md) **Note:** Don't continue with the Istio installation, Istio is currently not required!
 Continue here:
-2. [Requirements for Cloud Native Starter on OpenShift](../../documentation/OS4Requirements.md) **Note:** Don't follow the "Continue ..." link at the end of this document, instead return here and continue with the next section!
+2. [Requirements for Cloud Native Starter on OpenShift](../../documentation/OS4Requirements.md) **Note:** Don't follow the "Continue with ..." link at the end of this document, instead return here and continue with the next section!

 ### 2. Install Prerequisites